googlefonts/Signika/fonts/signika/full_vf/Signika-VF-fontbakery-report.md

 * :fire: **FAIL** METADATA.pb: Copyright notices should match a pattern similar to: 'Copyright 2017 The Familyname Project Authors (git url)'
 But instead we have got: 'Copyright (c) 2018 by Anna Giedrys (info@ancymonic.com), with Reserved Font Names "Signika".'
 * :fire: **FAIL** Name table entry: Copyright notices should match a pattern similar to: 'Copyright 2017 The Familyname Project Authors (git url)'
-But instead we have got: 'Copyright 2018 by Anna Giedryś.
+But instead we have got: 'Copyright 2018 by Anna Giedrys.
 All rights reserved.
 Reserved Font Name: Signika.'

 </details>
 <details>